rgatkinson/FtcEqualizeMatchCounts/README.md

 *	Import the now-modified database using ‘Data Import’ on that same page
 *	(Optional): Observe the added Equalization Matches on the Match Schedule
 *	Finish setting up the event if needed
-*	If the ``-s`` option was not used to automatically score added Equalization Matches, then on the Match Control Page use ‘Enter Scores’ to score each Equalization Match as a win for Blue
+*	If the ``-s`` option was not used to automatically score added Equalization Matches, then on the Match Control Page use ‘Enter Scores’ to score each Equalization Match as a Win for Blue with zero points for Red.